flashlight/sequence/README.md

 git clone https://github.com/flashlight/sequence && cd sequence
 pip install .
 ```
 To install with CUDA support, set the environment variable `USE_CUDA=1` when running the install command.
-By default, bindings are installed with OpenMP support; to build and install without OpenMP, set `USE_OPENMP=0` when buildling.
+By default, bindings are installed with OpenMP support; to build and install without OpenMP, set the environment to have `USE_OPENMP=0` when buildling.

 See the [full Python binding documentation](bindings/python) for examples and more.